kartonfarkas/api_docs/source/suite/external_events/external_event_delete.rst

 Deleting an External Event
 ==========================

 Deletes an external event.
-Deleting an event has no effect on the AC program/email linked to the event.
+Deleting an event has no effect on any Automation Center programs or email campaigns linked to the event.

 Endpoint
 --------